ianstormtaylor/slate/docs/reference/plugins/plugin.md

 The `onChange` handler isn't a native browser event handler.
 Instead, it is invoked whenever the editor state changes.
 Returning a new state will update the editor's state, continuing down the plugin stack.

-Unlike the native event handlers, results from the `onChange` handler **are cummulative**!
+Unlike the native event handlers, results from the `onChange` handler **are cumulative**!
 This means that every plugin in the stack that defines an `onChange` handler will have its handler resolved for every change the editor makes; the editor will not return early after the first plugin's handler is called.

 This allows you to stack up changes across the entire plugin stack.